-At this point, you're likely wondering how to get your hands on this invaluable visa.
+At this point, you're likely wondering how to get your hands on a invaluable Portugal visa.
 The first step remains to ensure you qualify for NHR status.
 To do this, you'll need to meet one of the following two criteria:

 As you can see, if you're not a citizen of the EU or Switzerland, you'll need to take advantage of Portugal's Golden Visa Program to gain NHR tax benefits.
 How does the Golden Visa program work?
 Let's take a closer look.

-For non-European Union and non-Swiss residents, you'll need to take the Golden Visa route to gain access to Portugal's tax advantages.
+For non-European Union and non-Swiss residents, you can take the Golden Visa route to gain access to Portugal's tax advantages.

 Once you meet this investment requirement, you'll need to spend a minimum of seven days in Portugal during the first year.

 What's the stay requirement after that?
 You must spend 14 days in the nation every two years.

 One of the most significant advantages of the Portugal Golden Visa is that you can include your dependent family in your application.
 In other words, your entire family can benefit from the same tax benefits and a second residence with you.